machbase/machbase/content/en/neo/security/_index.md

 **Register new client authentication keys and tokens**

 `machbase-neo shell key gen` subcommand generates new key pair and token for the given client-id.
-It writes keys and token into the file that you specfiy by `--output` option.
+It writes keys and token into the file that you specify by `--output` option.

 ```
 machbase-neo shell key gen <client-id> --output <output_file>